 The Ashwick & Oakhill Village Hall and Recreation Ground (to give it its full title) is located in Oakhill itself at the top of Zion Hill, on the right.
 The site was bequeathed by the Sherston family, to be held in Trust for the leisure and recreational benefit of the local community.
 The Custodian Trustees are the Parish Council, whilst the Managing Trustees are the Village Hall Committee, who oversee the general running and operation of the Village Hall and grounds.

 The current Village Hall opened in 1986, some 30 years ago.
 Much credit must go to Bryan Wells and friends for their foresight and drive in its design and construction.
 The Community owes them a great debt.
-The Hall and grounds have been well used over the years for numerous leisure activities ranging from talks to the various Clubs and Societies, the Committees that regularly meet there, plus the Playgroup, Indoor Bowls and Table Tennis teams, as well as hosting annual events such as Beer & Carols Evenings, Garden Shows, cricket and football matches, Village Fêtes and Festivals, private hire events, etc.
+The Hall and grounds have been well used over the years for numerous leisure activities ranging from talks to the various Clubs and Societies, the Committees that regularly meet there, plus Indoor Bowls and Table Tennis teams, as well as hosting annual events such as Beer & Carols Evenings, Garden Shows, cricket and football matches, Village Fêtes and Festivals, private hire events, etc.

 The Hall benefits from having a large car park, and within the grounds there are cricket and football pitches, a fenced off area for young children and a small outdoor gym area, plus a BMX track that was installed some years ago.

 The Recreation Ground, Zion Hill, Oakhill.
 BA3 5AN

 For Village Hall hire and other enquiries, please contact Ally Kemish on 07709234443

 To book the hall, please see Booking Information